buzzer-re/buzzer-re.github.io/_posts/2025-08-16-PlayStation-5-ELF-Injection.markdown

 ## Elevanting process privileges

-To elevete the process privileges on the system, is done the same as on the FreeBSD, we set the `cr_uid` as `0` (root) and all other fields related to the current user level/ID as well.
-There's another caveat, specifically from the PS5 that is the AuthID's, which are a permissions system specifically for the PlayStation that manages special capabilities, such as use debug syscalls such as the `ptrace` and the `mdbg` (more about this later), this also need to be set.
+To elevate process privileges on the system, the method is the same as on FreeBSD: we set the `cr_uid` to `0` (root), along with all other fields related to the current user level or ID.
+However, there's another caveat specific to the PS5, the AuthIDs.
+These are part of a permissions system unique to PlayStation that manages special capabilities, such as the ability to use debug syscalls like `ptrace` and `mdbg` (more on this later).
+These also need to be set accordingly.

 ```c